koma75/crowdutil/README.md

 * -f, --force
     * if set, batch-exec will try to continue processing the batch even on errors.
+    * optional: if not set, the batch execution will stop as error is reported from the dispatched command.

 #### batchfile format